 17. Weatherproof Lighter – I know the standard Bic lighter is everyone’s go-to lighter, but if you have ever tried to light one in cold or wet environments you know how frustrating they can be.
 These are usually the kinds of conditions where the need for a survival fire is at its greatest.
 A weatherproof lighter is what every prepper should be carrying.
 You spend a bit more, but it’s still cheap.

 18. Flint Steel Fire Starter – Speaking of fire, a basic ferro rod kit will generate hundreds if not thousands of fires.
 It takes a little practice, but once you have the hang of it, you can start a fire in almost any condition with one.

 19. USB Drive – It’s not the USB drive itself that you want, but what you can put on it.
 Contacts, maps, important documents, PDFs, you name it.
-If you don’t have a digital bug out bag add making one to your to-do list.
+If you don’t have bug out USB add making one to your to-do list.

 20. $20 Bill – Cash on hand is always a good idea.
 Always have at least a $20 in your wallet, car, and go-bag.

 You bet there are!
 The best way to find items that might be ‘underrated’ is to look around your everyday life.
 What do you use on a fairly regular basis?
 Would you still want those things around, even in a crisis?
 While we can’t have every single item around during times of crisis, we can certainly have some forethought about things we don’t want to have to worry about or things we might take for granted.

 We’re preppers, so let’s prep to have some semblance of normalcy, even during a crisis.
 This is especially important for kids or anyone else in the household who needs some kind of ‘normal’ during stressful times.